Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 The Observer pattern is a behavioral design pattern where an object, known as the subject, maintains a list of dependents, known as observers, that are notified of any changes in the subject's state.
 This pattern establishes a one-to-many relationship between the subject and its observers, allowing multiple objects to react to changes in another object.

+> OR

+Observer design pattern, a staple of behavioral design patterns in JavaScript, provides a means to establish a one-to-many relationship between objects.
+This design pattern is especially valuable for decoupling components and facilitating extensibility in software applications.
+By employing this pattern, you can have one object (the subject) notify multiple observers (subscribers) about changes or events without requiring them to have direct knowledge of each other.
+This decoupling enhances maintainability and extensibility in your software projects.

+> OR

+The Observer is a behavioral JavaScript design patterns that lets you define a subscription mechanism to notify multiple objects (observers) about any events that happen to the object (subject) they’re observing.
+This pattern is also `called Pub/Sub, short for Publication/Subscription`.
+It defines a one-to-many dependency between objects, promotes loose coupling, and facilitates good object-oriented design.

 In Simple Words:

 > Defines a subscription mechanism to notify multiple objects about changes in an object's state.